 One approach that seems both highly promising and very easy to put into action is simply to rest for 10 minutes after listening to new information rather than immediately beginning a new activity.

-A study published in Psychological Science in 2012 provides evidence that this approach works.
+A study published in Psychological Science provides evidence that this approach works.
 As part of the study, researchers ran two experiments.
 In the first, a group of normally aging elderly adults were were read two brief stories with instruction to try to remember as much about the stories as possible for later recall.

 Following each story, some participants were asked to “rest quietly with their eyes closed in the darkened testing room for 10 minutes.”
 Other participants – in a different room – played a “spot-the-difference” game during the 10-minute break.